 Sure, that works, but does leadership not also according to US Judeo-Christian Anglo-Saxon culture imply something about being a role model to follow, for others to follow the lead?
-The US is not known for shying away from exporting its own way of life.
-If the world followed this leadership, if all countries were to just abandon proper science education and instead buy the brains from somewhere else, where would “somewhere else” be after about one generation?
-Somebody explain this scientific leader mathematics to me please.
+The US is not known for shying away from exporting its way of life.
+If the world followed this leadership, if all countries were to abandon proper science education and instead buy the brains from somewhere else, where would “somewhere else” be after one generation?

-Of course, leadership can be understood as merely being the despot already for whatever historical reasons and to keep exploiting the rest.
-Is this what is meant, the good ol' US American way of life, merely another instance of arrogant double moral?
+Of course, leadership can be understood as merely being the biggest bully already, for whatever historical reasons, and to keep exploiting the rest.
+Is this what is meant?

-Bible, quran, L. Ron Hubbard’s writings, those are the world leadership in books; the numbers are undisputed, but they do not lead me.
-If you pick the right numbers, China is not yet the scientific leader, but in Chinese physics departments, the people are almost all Chinese.
-Japanese kids know maths, maybe not the scientific leadership type, but still.
-My maths is not the leading type I guess, but I have reasons to believe that Asia is already the scientific leader.
+Bible, quran, L. Ron Hubbard’s writings - these are the world leadership in books - according to the numbers.
+They do not lead me.
+If you pick the right numbers, China is not yet the scientific leader.
+However, in Chinese physics departments, the people are almost all Chinese.
+Japanese kids know maths.
+I have reasons to believe that Asia is already the scientific leader.

-Much of this discussion about keeping in scientific leadership position is driven by sheer fear and ugly patriotism.
+Much of this discussion about keeping the scientific leadership position is driven by fear and patriotism.
 What is so scary about China being the leader in scientific output?
-Science is scary and bad if yellow people do it?
-Discussions about keeping the US at the top are, if not straight identification of science with military might defending imperialism, about keeping the scientific leadership from yellow people.
+Identification of science with military might?
+Or simply keeping science from yellow people?
 More US visas to foreign scientists and engineers however means that yellow people turn good on holy land.
-It is thus about politics, about ideology, a war.